cmugpi/learn-git/src/pres.md

 The VCS we'll be learning about today is called git.

 git is very widely used.
-It was originally created to manage the development of the Linux kernel, arguably one of the largest and most important software projects in existence.
+It was originally created to manage the development of the Linux kernel, but it was made available for anyone to use.

-Anyone can use git.
-It is free and open-source software.

 On the command line, the program name for working with git is called `git`.
 It's available on the Andrew machines when you `ssh` in.